 Appropriately Uses Anti-Anxiety Medication

-This gauges the percent of long-term stay patients who are given antianxiety drugs.
-These drugs are used to treat patients suffering from anxiety and depression.
+This indicates the percentage of residents who were given antianxiety drugs.
+These medications are typically given to residents suffering from anxiety or depression.

 Managing Depression Among Residents